Surrender

 Japan announced its surrender as a nation on 15 August 1945, and a cease-fire went into effect shortly thereafter, although the surrender ceremony that formally ended hostilities did not take place until 2 September 1945.
 The remaining Japanese armed forces in the field surrendered as soon thereafter as arrangements could be made.

 Responsible leaders in Japan recognized that their country's bid for Asian hegemony had failed following the loss of Saipan in July 1944.
 The Tojo cabinet fell and was replaced by a new cabinet under retired general Koiso Kuniaki.
 The Emperor's chamberlain, Kido, indicated to Foreign Minister Shigemitsu Mamoru that the Emperor wished to find a diplomatic settlement of the war.
 However, the intransigent Army leadership made it very dangerous for anyone to propose peace, and the war continued to drag on.
 Japanese leaders were not ready at this point to surrender on terms acceptable to the Allies in any case.
-Even the "doves" were prepared to hold out for a negotiated surrender under which Japan would be unoccupied; would retain control of Manchuria, Korea, and Formosa; and would try its own military leaders for war crimes.
-These terms were very similar to those given Germany under the Versailles Treaty and would have been rejected out of hand by the Americans.
+Even the "doves" were prepared to hold out for a negotiated surrender under which Japan would remain unoccupied; would retain control of Manchuria, Korea, and Formosa; and would try its own military leaders for war crimes.
+These terms amounted to a return to the status quo ante bellum, were very similar to those given Germany under the Versailles Treaty, and would have been rejected out of hand by the Americans.
+The fear of another Versailles is summarized by Frank (1990), who concludes that "these terms would permit, at some later and better moment, Japan's warriors to inculcate a myth that they were never really defeated and only of their own volition laid down arms to spare the world more ravages of war."

 Historians have long debated the importance of these three elements in forcing the surrender, with those philosophically opposed to the nuclear bombings tending to discount their importance relative to the other two elements.
 However, there are indications that the nuclear attacks made a profound impression on the Emperor, who broke precedent by acting to resolve the deadlock in the Japanese Cabinet in favor of accepting the Allied surrender terms.